AntigenPlus/ap-docs/user-guide/operation.md

 you may enter Co(b+), CoBPos, or any other notation that is 8 characters or fewer, but you should use the exact same notation for all cells with this antigen.
-The entry box will contain a list of all the additional antigens previously saved in your inventory, and you should check for an antigen&#39;s presence before entering a new one.
+The entry box will contain a list of all the additional antigens previously saved in your inventory, and you should check for an antigen's presence before entering a new one.
 The ISBT designations can be consulted for more precision in nomenclature.
 A table of ISBT designations used in Antigen Plus can be found in the Appendix.

-Out Of Stock
+#### Out Of Stock

 To mark a cell as exhausted, click the Out Of Stock button, click OK in response to the pop-up query, and then click the Save button.
 The data will remain on